Sebastián Leto

-Sebastián Eduardo Leto (born 30 August 1986) is a former Argentine professional footballer who played as a winger or forward.He is now assistant manager at Al-Gharafa SC.
+Sebastián Eduardo Leto (born 30 August 1986) is an Argentine professional football manager and former player.
+He is the current manager of Greek Super League club Kifisia.

 Club career

 Lanús

 Born in Alejandro Korn, Leto began his career with Buenos Aires club Lanús, making his first team debut on 25 June 2005.
 He spent two seasons at the club, making 52 appearances and scoring 8 goals.

 Liverpool

 On 10 August 2007, Leto signed for Liverpool for £1,850,000 ($3.6million).
 His debut was against Toulouse, in a 4–0 victory for UEFA Champions League qualifying round fixture on 28 August 2007.

 Following this he featured in another Champions League game and two Football League Cup matches.
 He never made his Premier League debut due to problems with his passport, forcing him to play in the Liverpool reserve team instead.
 Leto was granted an Italian passport in mid-2007 but this was later revoked, making the Argentine need to apply for a work permit; a request which was later refused.
 Liverpool manager Rafael Benítez criticised the decision given the player's track record in the Champions League and national selection for the Olympics.